bocadilloproject/bocadillo/docs/getting-started/README.md

 ::: warning DISCLAIMER
 All projects listed here are of great quality and absolutely deserve your attention.

-The sole purpose of this section is for you to understand how Bocadillo differs from existing Python web frameworks,.
+The sole purpose of this section is for you to understand how Bocadillo differs from existing Python web frameworks.

+Also, projects change and evolve.
+If you believe one of our claims has gone out of date, you are very welcome to tell us or submit a patch using the link at the bottom of this page.
 :::

 ### Django